massung/lexer/README.md

 	            ("="     :eq))
 	MY-LEXER

-	CL-USER > (my-lexer " x = 10 ")
-	#<LEXER::LEXER 21B0FA8A>

 *Note: whatever keyword options are passed to the lexer are also passed to all the token patterns compiled.*

-The `LEXER` object has four methods that are used to either tokenize or inspect the current state of the itself.
-Of these, the most pertinent one is the `LEX-NEXT-TOKEN` method.
-This is a function that - when called - will return the next token in the source.
+Each token parsed should return two values: the token class and optional value (please see the [Interface to lexical anylizer](http://www.lispworks.com/documentation/lw61/LW/html/lw-321.htm) to understand why this is).

+If the token class is `NIL` then the token is skipped and the next token in the source is returned instead.
+Otherwise, the value is wrapped in a `TOKEN` object, which can then be inspected with the following reader functions:

+	#'token-lexeme
+	#'token-source
+	#'token-line
+	#'token-class
+	#'token-value

+Now that we have a lexer function, the `with-lexbuf` macro can be used to parse tokens from a string:

+	(with-lexbuf (string &optional source) &body body)

+The `string` is the string to parse, while the optional `source` parameter should be used for a filename or something that can be used to identify where the string came from.

-	CL-USER > (funcall (lex-next-token *))
+	CL-USER > (with-lexbuf ("x=10") (my-lexer))
 	:IDENT
+	#<LEXER::TOKEN "x" IDENT>

+Each subsequent call to the lexer within the macro body will produce the next token, until all tokens have been consumed, at which point `NIL` will be returned.

+The `LEXER` package also comes with a helper function that will parse an input string and return all the tokens:

+	(tokenize lexer-symbol string &optional source)

+The `lexer-symbol` is the name given to your lexer function.
+It will consume the entire source string and return a list of tokens.

+	CL-USER > (tokenize 'my-lexer "x=10")
+	(#<LEXER::TOKEN "x" IDENT>
+	 #<LEXER::TOKEN "=" EQ>
-	#<LEXER::TOKEN "x">
+	 #<LEXER::TOKEN "10" NUMBER>)

-The tokens found can be inspected with the following reader functions: `TOKEN-LEXEME`, `TOKEN-CLASS`, `TOKEN-VALUE`, `TOKEN-LINE`, and `TOKEN-SOURCE`.
-The `TOKEN-LEXEME` is the string that was parsed while the `TOKEN-VALUE` is the value returned by your lexer.
-For example, in the above sample lexer, the token `:NUMBER` will return `"10"` (a string) for the lexeme, but `10` (an integer) for the value.
-The `TOKEN-CLASS` is what the parser sees (e.g. `:NUMBER`).

-A common pattern is skipping lexemes (e.g. whitespace, comments in code) and jumping to the next token.
-To do this, the body of the pattern needs to just return `nil`.
-It can be an empty body like the whitespace example above, or it might actually do something with the token, but return `nil`.
+# Parsing Tokens

-Let's put the above lexer to some use by first creating a really simple grammar...
+Let's put the above to some use by first creating a really simple grammar...

 	CL-USER > (defparser my-parser
 	            ((start let) $1)
                 ((let :ident :eq :number) (list :let $1 $3))) MY-PARSER

-We can now send our lexer (with source) to the parser...
+Now we can call our parse function from within a `with-lexbuf` macro:

-	CL-USER > (my-parser (lex-next-token (my-lexer "x = 10")))
+	CL-USER > (with-lexbuf ("x=10") (my-parser #'my-lexer))
 	(:LET #<LEXER::TOKEN "x"> #<LEXER::TOKEN "10">)
 	NIL